Actress Gong Li reportedly renouncing Singapore citizenship

 Top Chinese actress Vicki Zhao, who was abruptly erased from the Internet in China in August, was also said to be on this list as she is a Singapore permanent resident.

-She subsequently remarried French electronic musician Jean-Michel Jarre that same year and now lives in France.
+She subsequently married French electronic musician Jean-Michel Jarre that same year and now lives in France.

-The latest rumour was greeted with cheers by Chinese netizens, who welcomed her back after years of jeers at her for turning her back on her country.
+The latest rumour was greeted with cheers by Chinese netizens, who welcomed Gong back after years of jeers at her for turning her back on her country.

-However, on local forums, there were snide remarks from Singaporeans about her using Singapore as a stepping stone while not contributing to the country, as well as jokes that she can now withdraw her CPF in full.
+However, on local forums, there were snide remarks from Singaporeans about her using Singapore as a stepping stone while not contributing to the country, as well as jokes that she can now withdraw her Central Provident Fund in full.

 Others wondered if martial arts star Jet Li, who also holds Singapore citizenship, will be next to give it up.